tulip/jizo/README.md

-# Some-nameless-tool-to-make-a11y-reports-and-view-them
+# Jizō - Leading Developers Toward a Friendly, Accessible Web for All
 This was inspired by another project -- [Koa11y](https://github.com/open-indy/Koa11y).
-I don't have a cute name 😞

-Tentatively, I'm calling this thing "Axey," but that feels uninspired 😅

 ## What is this?
 While working on some a11y audits (many, really) over the years, I quickly began to yearn for a quick and / or dirty way to generate reports utilizing the veritalbe plethora of tools publicly available.
 In addition to just _making_ the reports, I really wanted to be able to interact with them _immediately_ in a way that was meaningful.

+## What can I do with this right now?
+[✅] Generate accessibility reports utilizing `@axe-core/cli`.
+[✅] View accessibility reports which have been generated utilizing the `@axe-core/cli` tools.
+[✅] Generate `.csv` sitemaps, containing a list of all URL's associated with a domain, as determined by the `XML` sitemap.

+## What will I be able to do with this in the future?
+* Script user journeys to confirm that they are accessible to all users
+* Generate accessibility reports for a `.csv` file containing a list of URLs
+* Automated visual regression testing on specific URLs or scripted user journeys

 ## Cool.
 What does... that mean?
 If you've worked with tools like `@axe-core/cli`, you will be all too familiar with the process of sifting through cryptic JSON reports in order to figure out what your scan turned up.
 In the distant future, humans will probably be equipped with some JSON parsing library, capable of reading these reports at a glance.
 Until such a time, I wanted to devise a way to display this information in human-digestable chunks 😆